top of page

 Our team of highly trained and experienced pediatric orthopedic specialists will work closely with you and your child to develop a personalized treatment plan that addresses their unique needs and goals.
 Every child is different so we take an individualized approach to each scoliosis treatment plan.

 Our practice offers a full range of treatment options for scoliosis, including non-surgical and surgical approaches.
 Non-surgical treatments may include observation, bracing and physical therapy.
-We also offer the latest surgical techniques, including minimally invasive surgery and spinal fusion.
+We also offer the latest surgical techniques, including minimally invasive surgery, spinal robot, and spinal fusion.

 HOW DO I KNOW IF MY CHILD HAS SCOLIOSIS